small-tech/nodekit/README.md

      ╰ index.socket
 ```

+## Build

+_Just kidding._ NodeKit does not have a build stage.
+It is a server you run on both on your development machine and in production.

+NodeKit will automatically build and rebuild things as and when necessary.
+You don’t have to worry about it.
+It’s really how web development should be.

 ## Production

-Setting up a production server is as easy as running NodeKit on your development machine.
+Setting up a production server is almost easy as running NodeKit on your development machine.

 On your production machine (a VPS works well for this):

   1. Install NodeKit
   2. Run:
      ```shell
      nodekit enable
      ```
   3. Hit your server’s domain in the browser.

+_Note the server password you’re shown when your server starts in your password manager (e.g., 1password) as you will need it later when [deploying to your server](#deployment)._

+The `enable` command runs NodeKit as a systemd service on your server.

+Once NodeKit is running as a service, it will automatically restart should your app or server crash.

+NodeKit will also periodically check for updates to itself.

 Setting up any production machine involves the following non-trivial prerequisites: